bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 claims.
 While {{request-oidc-claims}} specifies one such method, the details of an identity protocol and associated schema are outside the scope of this specification.

+[[ Editor's note: subject identifiers here are naturally scoped to the AS; even though using an external identifier like an email address or phone number implies a global namespace in use, the association of that identifier to the current user is still under the view of the AS.
+Would it be desirable to have an identifier that's globally unique by design?
+The "iss_sub" type almost gets us there by explicitly calling out the issuer URL, but tuples are hard to deal with in practice and so tend to get ignored. ]]

 [[ Editor's note: This will need substantial privacy considerations, as this is releasing information about the current user that could be tied to other